 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
-Far below, the ship is approaching King George Island for your arrival.
-Your first glimpse of dramatic Antarctica landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
-Meet the rest of your shipmates and set sail for the Antarctic Peninsula!
+Far below, the ship will approach King George Island for your arrival.
+Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
+After landing, stretch your legs and spend time exploring the island before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

 Days 3 to 5 — Antarctic Peninsula and South Shetland Islands

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33' S. You and your shipmates will celebrate in style with a well-earned glass of champagne!
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach 66°33' S. If conditions allow us to cross this famed line, you and your shipmates will celebrate in style with a well-earned glass of champagne!

-With a toast to the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world still visited by very few people.
-This is raw Antarctica, home to the midnight sun, Weddell seals and some of the most magical, odd ice formations seen anywhere in Antarctica.
+As you toast the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world visited by very few people.
+This is raw Antarctica, home of the midnight sun, Weddell seals and some of the most magical, odd ice formations you’ll see anywhere on the continent.

-Days 8 to 9 — Northbound Along the Peninsula
+Days 8 and 9 — Northbound Along the Peninsula

 Day 10 — Disembarkation and Fly to Punta Arenas

-After your week of exploration, you’ll say goodbye to the Expedition Team and disembark at King George Island.
+After your week of exploration, you’ll say goodbye to your Expedition Team and disembark at King George Island.
 Your three-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
-After we transfer you from the airport to the hotel, you can enjoy a final dinner in the city to reminisce about all the sights and sounds of Antarctica.
+After the group transfer to your hotel, enjoy an evening on your own, in the city or at the hotel.